nothingmn/AthosIoT/GettingStarted.md

 ####		How to trigger the OTA update
 ####		Web Server
 ### AthosIoT Nodes

 ####    General design
 ####        Boot process
+The following is a general flow for the initial boot and setup/configuration steps the Nodes take.

+1. Read EEPROM for device configuration
+2. Ensure Wifi is setup (from device config)
+   1. If not configured, attempt to connect to RaspberryPi's Hidden Access Point (which is isolated from users home network)
+   2. Otherwise, if configured then connect to the wifi access point
+   3. If we are connected to the Athos IoT Hub we will attempt to scrape the gateway HTTP configure endpoint otherwise...
+   4. Setup an NTP client, and ensure that the NTP client is up to date (self updates, every XX minutes)
+   5. Ensure MQTT is configured
+3. If not configured, broadcast a UDP packet (255.255.255.255:3000)
+   1. This UDP Package will be picked up by Node-Red and will send a configuration message to the specific device via UDP directly.
+   2. The device will receive the UDP package, and store the configuration
+4. If configured then connect to the MQTT server specified
+5. Setup the specific sensor devices and enable independant looping of of gathering of sensor data
+6. Setup subscriptions for relays for MQTT

 ####        Getting VSCode setup correctly

+1. Install Visual Studio Code from here: https://code.visualstudio.com/Download
+2. Install PlatformIO from within Visual Studio Code, be patient, it takes a while https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide
+3. Open the file "Athos.code-workspace"
+4. Plug in your NodeMCU (ESP8266 device) into your machine
+5. You should be able to hit Control-Shift-B and choose which node-type to build and/or upload

+Once you have the raspberrypi machine online browse to the admin page at http://raspberrypi, or use the IP address as per your route.
+At a minimum update the "Configure Node Wifi" page with the desired Wifi AP.
+Next, the ESP8266 nodes should automatically discover and connect once they are powered up; and once they do the "Managed Devices" screen should start to pupulate.

 ####        Using tasks to target builds
+You should be able to hit Control-Shift-B and choose which node-type to build and/or upload.

 ####        Hardware
 #####            ESP8266 and Variants
 #####                NodeMCU